We’ve teamed up with Alastair Sawday to bring you Britain’s best boozers

 Hinton St George, Somerset (01460 73149)

-In a ravishing village, a ravishing inn, French at heart and quietly groovy.
+In a ravishing village, a holiday inn, French at heart and quietly groovy.
 Part pub, part country house, with walls painted in reds and greens and old rugs covering flagged floors, it fuses classical design with earthy rusticity.
-A fire burns on both sides of the chimney in the dining room; on one side you can sink into leather armchairs, on the other you can eat under beams at antique oak tables while candles flicker.
+Fire burns on both sides of the chimney in the dining room; on one side you can sink into leather armchairs, on the other you can eat under beams at antique oak tables while candles flicker.
 Take refuge with the daily papers on the sofa in the locals’ bar or head past a pile of logs at the back door and discover an informal French garden of box and bay trees, with a piste for boules, a creeper-shaded terrace, a hammock.
-Bedrooms upstairs come in funkycountry-house style, with fancy flock wallpaper, perhaps crushed velvet curtains, a small chandelier or a carved-wood bed.
+Bedrooms upstairs come in funky country-house style, with fancy flock wallpaper, perhaps crushed velvet curtains, a small chandelier or a carved-wood bed.
 Two rooms have slipper baths behind screens in the room; two have claw-foot baths in bathrooms one step across the landing; Roberts radios add to the fun.
 Brilliant food includes summer barbecues, Sunday roasts and the full works at breakfast.
 Great value and friendly to all – dogs included.

 The Crown at Woodbridge

 Woodbridge’s long wait for a classy inn with great food, urbane bedrooms, and a cosmopolitan air is over.
 The 400-year-old Crown emerged from the shadows in 2009 and it’s the talk of the town.